Living-with-machines/lwmdb/docs/contributing.md

 - `maintenance`
 - `doc`

-At present we aren't considered other code contribtuiontypes.
-For more detailed examples provided by `allcontributors` by default, see the [`emoji-key` table](https://allcontributors.org/docs/en/emoji-key#table).
+At present we aren't crediting other types of contribution but may expand in the future.
+For more other contribtuion types provided by `allcontributors` by default, see the [`emoji-key` table](https://allcontributors.org/docs/en/emoji-key#table).

 #### Adding credit, including types, via GitHub comments

-A `github` user with at least [`moderator`](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/managing-moderators-in-your-organization) permission should be able to post to an `lwmdb` `github` ticket in the following form:
+For All Contributors `git` accounts with at least [`moderator`](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/managing-moderators-in-your-organization) status with our `GitHub` [repository](https://github.com/living-with-machines/lwmdb/) should have permission to modify credit by posting in the following form on an `lwmdb` `github` ticket:

 ```markdown
 @all-contributors